 MPLX LP (MPLX) Gains But Lags Market: What You Should Know

-Heading into today, shares of the company had gained 0.95% over the past month, lagging the Oils-Energy sector's gain of 8.36% and outpacing the S&P 500's loss of 7.68% in that time.
+Heading into today, shares of the company had lost 5.45% over the past month, lagging the Oils-Energy sector's gain of 1.6% and the S&P 500's loss of 4.46% in that time.

-MPLX LP will be looking to display strength as it nears its next earnings release.
-On that day, MPLX LP is projected to report earnings of $0.74 per share, which would represent year-over-year growth of 8.82%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.33 billion, down 0.52% from the year-ago period.
+Wall Street will be looking for positivity from MPLX LP as it approaches its next earnings report date.
+In that report, analysts expect MPLX LP to post earnings of $0.75 per share.
+This would mark year-over-year growth of 10.29%.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.33 billion, down 0.52% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.09 per share and revenue of $9.42 billion.
-These totals would mark changes of +8.04% and -6.04%, respectively, from last year.
+MPLX's full-year Zacks Consensus Estimates are calling for earnings of $3.14 per share and revenue of $9.42 billion.
+These results would represent year-over-year changes of +9.79% and -6.04%, respectively.

 It is also important to note the recent changes to analyst estimates for MPLX LP.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-MPLX LP currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.55% higher within the past month.
+MPLX LP is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, MPLX LP is holding a Forward P/E ratio of 10.69.
-For comparison, its industry has an average Forward P/E of 15.49, which means MPLX LP is trading at a discount to the group.
+In terms of valuation, MPLX LP is currently trading at a Forward P/E ratio of 10.
+This represents a discount compared to its industry's average Forward P/E of 13.83.

 The Oil and Gas - Production and Pipelines industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 112, which puts it in the top 45% of all 250+ industries.
+This group has a Zacks Industry Rank of 68, putting it in the top 27% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.